Alaska surrogacy laws & gestational process guidelines

 Beginning in 2014, Alaska courts began granting pre-birth parentage orders to married heterosexual couples who used their own eggs and sperm (i.e., both Intended Parents share a genetic relationship with the child).
 It is unclear whether pre-birth orders will be granted under different circumstances (same-sex couples, unmarried couples, or where one or neither intended parent shares a genetic relationship with the child); these situations may require a post-birth adoption.

-A: This is unclear.
-Since a surrogacy contract is like any other legal contract; however, it is presumed that the contract would be enforceable but it is important to consult with an attorney to assure that this is the case in your unique situation.
+This is unclear.
+Since a surrogacy contract is like any other legal contract, it is presumed that the contract would be enforceable, but it is important to consult with an attorney to ensure that this is the case in your unique situation.

-A: No. There arent any particular laws for parents outside the United States who complete a surrogacy in Alaska because there are no specific surrogacy laws.
-It is important, however, that Intended parents from another country speak with an immigration lawyer to ensure they follow the proper legal steps for taking their child home.
+No. There aren’t any particular laws for parents outside the United States who complete a surrogacy in Alaska because there are no specific surrogacy laws.
+It is important, however, that intended parents from another country speak with an immigration lawyer to ensure they follow the proper legal steps for taking their child home.

-A: Alaska doesnt have a statute regarding second-parent adoptions related to surrogacy but second-parent adoptions have been completed in this state.
+Alaska doesn’t have a statute regarding second-parent adoptions related to surrogacy, but second-parent adoptions have been completed in this state.
 Granting second-parent adoptions in Alaska will vary based on the court and the judge overseeing the case.

 Lori Colbert